Texas Department of Criminal Justice

-OIG's Task Force Operations investigators are assigned to fugitive and violent crime task forces throughout the state.
-These investigators, working with local, state, and federal agencies, focus on identification, location and apprehension of violent parole violators, and the apprehension of state prison escapees.
-They also play a proactive role in Homeland Security initiatives, the investigation of high-tech cyber crimes, and target prison gangs and their counterparts for prosecution in organized criminal activities.
+In addition to the law enforcement investigators assigned to prisons units and regions across the state, the OIG has investigators assigned to fugitive and gang task forces.
+These investigators, working hand-in-hand with local, state, and federal investigators, focus on the identification, location and apprehension of violent parole violators and the apprehension of escapees.
+Prison gangs and their counterparts are also targeted for prosecution of organized criminal activities.

-The OIG coordinates the TDCJ Crime Stoppers Program by providing direct access and interaction with law enforcement investigators, both inside and outside of the agency.
-The program solicits tips by publishing Crime Stoppers articles in the state prison newspaper, The Echo, and other newspapers submitted by law enforcement agencies.
-The Echo, published monthly, is distributed to all facilities housing TDCJ offenders.
+The OIG coordinates the TDCJ Crime Stoppers program by providing direct access and interaction with law enforcement investigators both inside and outside the agency.
+The program solicits tips by publishing Crime Stoppers articles, submitted by law enforcement agencies, in the monthly state prison newspaper, The Echo.

 State Counsel for Offenders

-State Counsel for Offenders (SCFO) provides quality legal advisement and representation to indigent offenders incarcerated in the Texas Department of Criminal Justice.
+State Counsel for Offenders (SCFO) provides quality legal advice and representation to indigent offenders incarcerated in the Texas Department of Criminal Justice.
 This enables the agency to comply with constitutional requirements regarding access to courts and right to counsel.
-There are five legal sections within SCFO that cover the following areas: criminal defense appeals, immigration, civil commitment and general legal assistance.
-In addition to the legal sections, SCFO is supported by investigators, legal assistants, and legal secretaries.
+There are five legal sections within SCFO that cover the following areas - criminal defense, appeals, immigration, civil commitment, and general legal assistance.
+In addition to the legal sections, SCFO is supported in their efforts by investigators, legal assistants, legal secretaries and a Spanish interpreter.

 General Legal Section

 The General Legal Section assists indigent offenders with pending charges and detainers, extradition and probation revocation matters, family law issues, and other legal issues not covered by other sections.
-This section handles the bulk of SCFO's mail which amounted to 43,942 pieces during Fiscal Year 2006.
+This section handles the bulk of SCFO's mail, which totaled 33,935 pieces during Fiscal Year 2007.

 The Trial Section provides representation to indigent offenders indicted for felonies allegedly committed while the offenders are incarcerated in TDCJ.
 Trial attorneys, utilizing professional defense investigators, obtain discovery and meet with offenders to investigate their cases.
 They represent the offenders at all court appearances, file all necessary motions and pre-trial writs, and fully litigate all relevant issues on behalf of the offender.
-In Fiscal Year 2006, SCFO opened 370 new felony trial cases.
-Attorneys tried 13 cases to juries, obtained plea agreements for 255 offenders, had 145 cases dismissed, and withdrew from 35 cases.
-In support of these efforts, the investigators conducted 926 offender interviews and served 430 subpoenas.
+In Fiscal Year 2007, SCFO opened 288 new felony trial cases.
+Attorneys tried 14 cases to juries, obtained plea agreements for 195 offenders, had 91 cases dismissed, and withdrew from 31 cases.
+In support of these efforts, investigators conducted 931 interviews and served 428 subpoenas.

 The Immigration Section assists indigent offenders in removal proceedings and international prisoner exchange issues.
-All removal proceedings are conducted at the federal building on the Goree Unit in Huntsville.
-Attorneys conducted 417 offender interviews and 200 removal hearings during the fiscal year.
-There were 59 citizenship claims granted, and 43 offenders received relief from removal/deportation.
+Removal proceedings are conducted at the federal building on the Goree Unit in Huntsville.
+Attorneys conducted 602 offender interviews and 101 removal hearings during Fiscal Year 2007.
+Five citizenship claims were granted.

 Civil Commitment Section

-The Civil Commitment Section represents indigent sex offenders prosecuted under Chapter 841 of the Health and Safety Code, commonly known as the Civil Commitment statute.
+The Civil Commitment Section represents indigent sex offenders prosecuted under Chapter 841 of the Health and Safety Code, commonly known as the Civil Commitment Statute.
 In preparation for trial, attorneys investigate cases, depose expert witnesses, respond to and file discovery motions, and meet with offenders.
-In Fiscal Year 2006 eight commitment cases were received, 14 cases were tried to verdict before a jury, and 16 previously civilly committed offenders underwent their biennial reviews.
+In Fiscal Year 2007, 14 commitment cases were received, 5 cases were tried to verdict before a jury and 26 previously civilly-committed offenders underwent their biennial reviews.

 The Appellate Section assists indigent offenders with appellate and writ issues, parole and mandatory supervision eligibility requirements, and time-calculation questions.
-In Fiscal Year 2006 the section filed 46 criminal appeals and four non-time writs.
-The legal assistants helped to obtain 477,608 days of jail time credit for offenders.
+In Fiscal Year 2007, the section filed 11 criminal appeals.
+The legal assistants helped to obtain 420,237 days of jail time credit for offenders.
 When time credits are given, the system realizes an advantage in available bed space, cost avoidance in terms of housing, and reduction of exposure to litigation.

 Windham School District

 Windham School District (WSD) provides a variety of educational programs to eligible offenders within the Texas Department of Criminal Justice.
-The programs are designed to meet the unique needs of adult offenders and address the legislatively-mandated goals of reducing recidivism, lowering the cost of confinement, promoting positive behavior during confinement, and increasing offenders' success in obtaining and maintaining employment.
-In addition to providing traditional academic and vocational education, WSD also has several life skills, problem-solving, and behavior oriented educational programs designed to meet the needs of offenders.
-During the 2005-2006 school year, 77,592 offenders participated in WSD programs.
+The programs are designed to meet the needs of adult offenders and address the legislatively-mandated goals of reducing recidivism, lowering the cost of confinement, promoting positive behavior during confinement, and increasing offenders' success in obtaining and maintaining employment.
+In addition to providing traditional academic and vocational education, WSD also has life skills, problem solving, and behavior oriented educational programs designed to meet the needs of offenders.
+During the 2006-2007 school year, 78,124 offenders participated in WSD programs.

-Literacy programs provide adult basic education for offenders functioning below the sixth grade level and secondary level adult education for those working toward a high school equivalency certificate (GED).
-During the 2005-2006 school year 41,527 offenders participated in academic programs and 4,225 offenders attained a GED.
+Literacy programs provide adult basic education for offenders functioning below the sixth grade level and provide secondary level adult education for those working toward a high school equivalency certificate (GED).
+During the 2006-2007 school year, 38,250 offenders participated in literacy programs, and 5,039 offenders attained a GED.

 Life Skills Programs

 The Cognitive Intervention Program is designed to improve behavior during incarceration and after release.
 Perspectives and Solutions, a 15-day tolerance program implemented in response to hate crimes legislation, is offered at four intake facilities.
 A reintegration program, Changing Habits and Achieving New Goals to Empower Success (CHANGES), offers a life skills curriculum to prepare offenders for release.
 Completion of the CHANGES program frequently serves as a prerequisite for release for certain offenders.
 A communication-based parenting program is offered at selected facilities to support the development of healthy family relationships.
-During the 2005-2006 school year 51,963 offenders participated in these life skills programs.
+During the 2006-2007 school year, 48,443 offenders participated in life skills programs.

 Career and Technology Education Programs

 The Career and Technology (CTE) Program provides 600-hour vocational training courses in 34 trades and supports apprenticeship and on-the-job training in additional occupations.
-During the 2005-2006 school year 11,634 offenders participated in the CTE program; 5,998 of those students completed the training during the year and earned vocational certificates.
-In addition, 2,677 industry certificates were awarded.
+During the 2006-2007 school year, 11,160 offenders participated in the CTE program; 5,733 of those students completed training during the year and earned vocational certificates.
+In addition, 2,751 industry certificates were awarded.

 Post-secondary academic and vocational programs are available for offenders with a GED or high school diploma.
-Post-secondary programs served 7,781 students during the school year.
-Students work toward the attainment of associate, bachelor's, and master's degrees as well as vocational certificates in 23 fields.
-In the 2005-2006 school year 374 associate's degrees, 48 bachelor's degrees, 17 master's degrees, 1,581 vocational credit certificates, and 1,584 vocational non-credit certificates were awarded.
-Offenders are responsible for costs associated with these programs and may pay using their Inmate Trust Fund accounts or attempt to qualify for assistance from the federal youthful offender grant program or scholarships through their college/university.
+Post-secondary programs served 8,135 students during the school year.
+Students work toward the attainment of associate's, bachelor's, and master's degrees as well as vocational certificates in 24 fields.
+In the 2006-2007 school year, 455 associate's degrees, 31 bachelor's degrees, 11 master's degrees, 1,689 vocational credit certificates, 196 non-credit vocational certificates, and 1,464 workforce non-credit certificates were awarded.
+Offenders are responsible for costs associated with these programs and may pay using their Inmate Trust Fund accounts, qualify for assistance from the federal youthful offender grant program, or receive college/university scholarships.
 Participating offenders can also reimburse the state after release as a condition of parole.

 Project RIO Program

 Project Reintegration of Offenders (RIO) works with the Texas Workforce Commission to link educational and vocational training in TDCJ to job placement after release.
-During the 2005-2006 school year 32,359 offenders were released with a RIO Individual Employment Plan.
-In all, 65,182 offenders were served in Project RIO.
+During the 2006-2007 school year, 31,517 offenders were released with a RIO Individual Employment Plan.
+Project RIO served 61,663 offenders during this year.